 Customers find self-checkout machines frustrating and difficult to use.
 Frequent need for attendant assistance has created an experience that actually takes longer than a traditional checkout line.
 Supermarket managers find that these kiosks have a large, inflexible footprint, and employees find that the kiosk layout is difficult to manage and creates highly inefficient walking patterns.

 For my undergraduate capstone I chose to envision the future of the below-the-knee prosthesis using cutting edge design techniques.
-Together with my partner Justin, we used the automatic generation of parametric design concepts driven by live user-comfort data to test for the optimal solution.
+Together with my partner Justin Taylor, we used the automatic generation of parametric design concepts driven by live user-comfort data to test for the optimal solution.
 This project introduced me to several new technologies and helped me understand how the design process can be enhanced with automation.